NathanLouth/Aditus/README.md

 #### Features in Development

 - Open program in the center of the screen
-- Allow option to keep program running once starting an RDP or Shaddow Session
+- Allow option to keep program running once starting RDP or Shaddow Session

 ## Getting Started